Financial Concepts And Your Small Business

 If you decide to automate some aspects of your operation, your Operating Margins will improve, but automating an operation is expensive.
 If you finance the cost of automation, how long of a horizon would you intend to spread your debt into the future, given that long term debt is more expensive to service?

-A lot of questions, but who can you trust to help you sort through this?
+A lot of questions, but who can you trust?

 Engineered Accounting Solutions is a full-service Firm that assists businesses not only with Accounting, Bookkeeping, Tax Preparation and Planning, but with the ability to provide insight into your operation, and to provide you an understanding of the financial health of your business.
 Comparatively, the financial health of any business has meaning only when compared to its’ competitors and the sector of the economy in which it competes.